ament/ament_cmake/ament_cmake_core/doc/resource_index.md

 ['/usr/share/foo/plugin.xml']  # This is bad!
 ```

-Where possible the implementation should give the user the option to get multiple response to a question if multiple locations are available, but when the user is asking for one answer, then the first matched prefix, according to the prefix path ordering, should be returned.
+Where possible the implementation should give the user the option to get multiple responses to a question if multiple locations are available, but when the user is asking for one answer, then the first matched prefix, according to the prefix path ordering, should be returned.
 Note that when returning the multiple results, that they should be organized by package so that it is clear that they are overlaying each other.
 Also note that when returning multiple results the prefix based ordering should be preserved.
 Other data structures are possible, but in any case make sure that overlaid results are not presented as peers and that prefix based ordering is preserved in all cases.